klarna/klarna-on-demand-ios/doc/integration.md

 Then simply run `pod install` in your project directory and you will be good to go.

 ##Supplying your API key
-In order to use the SDK, you will require an API key to identify yourself.
-Assuming you have your API key in hand, all you need to do is call the following line of code in your application in order to set it up for all future SDK calls:
+In order to use the SDK, you will need an API key to identify yourself.
+Assuming you have your API key in hand, all you have to do is call the following line of code in your application in order to set it up for all future SDK calls:

 ```objective-c
 [KIAContext setApiKey:@"your-magnificent-api-key"];